sifis-home/wp2-documents/wp2-deliverable-2.1/security-privacy.md

 Moreover, articles 25 (Data protection by design and by default), 32 (Security of processing), and 35 (Data protection impact assessment) provide for assessment obligation on the data controller; art.
 32 provides for assessment obligation on the processor (who processes personal data on behalf of the controller)[^IoT_vendor].

+From these rules, a common path to be followed arises.
+In assessing compliance the controller must take into account:
+1. the state of the art of technical and organizational measures,
+2. the cost of implementation of technical and organizational measures,
+3. the nature of the processing,
+4. the scope of the processing,
-From these rules, a common path to be followed in assessing compliance arises: the controller must take into account state of the art, the cost of implementation and the nature, scope, context, and purposes of the processing, as well as the risks of varying likelihood and severity for rights and freedoms of natural persons posed by the processing.
+5. the context of the processing,
+6. the purposes of the processing,
+7. the risks of varying likelihood and severity for rights and freedoms of natural persons posed by the processing.
-This clarifies that GDPR compliance for IoT devices and the software installed on them implies a qualitative self-assessment to be performed by the controllers (and the processors).
+This list clarifies that GDPR compliance for IoT devices and the software installed on them implies a qualitative self-assessment to be performed by the controllers (and the processors).

 Different methodologies to perform such assessments have been, and continue to be, proposed.